Killing of Joseph Augustus Zarelli: Discovery of the body

-On February 25, 1957, Zarelli's body, wrapped in a plaid blanket, was found in the woods off Susquehanna Road in the Fox Chase neighborhood of Philadelphia.
+On February 25, 1957, the body of Joseph Augustus Zarelli, wrapped in a plaid blanket, was found in the woods off Susquehanna Road in the Fox Chase neighborhood of Philadelphia.
 The body was discovered by a young man who was checking his rabbit traps.
-Fearing that the police would confiscate his traps, he did not report what he had found.
+Fearing that police would confiscate his traps, he did not report what he had found.
 A few days later, a college student spotted a rabbit running into the underbrush.
-Knowing that there were animal traps in the area, he stopped his car to investigate and discovered the body.
-He was also reluctant to have any contact with the police, but he did report what he had found the following day, after hearing of the disappearance of Mary Jane Barker.
+Knowing that there were traps in the area, he stopped his car to investigate and discovered the body.
+He was also reluctant to have any contact with police, but he did report what he had found the following day, after hearing of the disappearance of Mary Jane Barker in Bellmawr, New Jersey.

-The naked body was inside a cardboard box that had once contained a bassinet of the kind sold by J. C. Penney.
-Zarelli's hair had been recently cropped, possibly after death, as clumps of hair clung to the body.
+Zarelli's naked body had been placed inside a cardboard box that had once contained a bassinet of the kind sold by J. C. Penney.
+His hair had been recently cropped, possibly after death, as clumps of hair clung to the body.
 There were signs of severe malnourishment, as well as surgical scars on the ankle and groin, and an L-shaped scar under the chin.